stephdl/nethserver-password/root/usr/share/nethesis/NethServer/Help/en/NethServer_Module_Password.rst

 Strong password policy for Users
     Set a strong policy for Users Password (unchecked is 'none')

-Strong password policy for Ibays
-    Set a strong policy for Ibays Password (unchecked is 'none')

 Strong password policy for Admin
     Set a strong policy for the Admin Password (unchecked is 'none')